JxnLexn/camera.ui-sdk/go/docs/plugin-guide.md

 }
 ```

 Every request carries the whole conversation, the plugin keeps no state. `ContextTokens` is not decoration: camera.ui plans prompt, tools and history with it.
 A tool call goes out once its arguments are complete, the host runs the tool and asks again with the result in `Messages`.
+A small model that calls the tools it sees but gets lost in a long catalog sets `ToolRouting: true`: camera.ui then picks the tools for each question with a short call of its own and offers only those.
+The user can switch it per model.
 A model that has to be downloaded or loaded first also implements `cameraui.AssistantModelStatusReporter`, so the settings page shows what the plugin is waiting for instead of an empty list.

 ## 9. Common pitfalls